 The Learning Tree

-The Learning Tree is a 1969 American coming-of-age drama film written, produced, and directed by Gordon Parks.
-It depicts the life of Newt Winger, a teenager growing up in Cherokee Flats, Kansas, in the 1920s, and chronicles his journey into manhood marked with tragic events.
+The Learning Tree is a 1969 American coming-of-age film written, produced and directed by Gordon Parks, who also scored the film.
+It depicts the life of Newt Winger, a teenager growing up in Cherokee Flats, Kansas, in the 1920s and chronicles his journey into manhood marked with tragic events.
 Based on Parks' 1963 semi-autobiographical novel of the same name, The Learning Tree was the first film directed by a black filmmaker for a major American film studio, Warner Bros.-Seven Arts.

 Plot